SAFCSP-Team/inheritance/README.md

 **Objectives**

-In this project learn to understanding of inheritance in Java and how it can be applied to create a hierarchy of related classes with shared properties and behaviors.
+In this project, we will learn to understand `inheritance` in Java and how it can be applied to create a hierarchy of related classes with shared properties and behaviors.

 **Concepts**